Top Picks – Best Slow Feeder Cat Bowls

 Set the Mood

 Schedule your training sessions when both you and your cat are relaxed.
-Try to time your training or feeder introductions when your cat is awake, alert and at least moderately hungry.
+For example, try to time your training or feeder introductions when your cat is awake, alert and at least moderately hungry.

 Lower the Stakes

 Sometimes less is more.
-By starting with a few treats rather than full feedings, your cat can slowly acclimate to a new style of receiving food.
+By starting with a few treats rather than fully feeding of cat food, your cat can slowly acclimate to a new style of receiving food.

 If you’re reluctant to drop a bunch of cash on slow feeders that might not work for your pal, you might want to try an inexpensive, temporary solution first: a paper egg carton can make a great beginner slow feeder.